Salman the Persian: Sufism

-Druze
+Druzism

 Druze tradition honors several "mentors" and "prophets", and Salman is honored as a prophet, and as an incarnation of the monotheistic idea.

-Bahá’í
+Bahá’í Faith

 In the Kitáb-i-Íqán, Bahá'u'lláh honours Salman for having been told about the coming of Muhammad:

 As to the signs of the invisible heaven, there appeared four men who successively announced unto the people the joyful tidings of the rise of that divine Luminary.
 Rúz-bih, later named Salmán, was honoured by being in their service.
 As the end of one of these approached, he would send Rúz-bih unto the other, until the fourth who, feeling his death to be nigh, addressed Rúz-bih saying: 'O Rúz-bih! when thou hast taken up my body and buried it, go to Hijáz for there the Day-star of Muhammad will arise.
 Happy art thou, for thou, shalt behold His face!'

-Ahmadiyya

-In Ahmadiyya, Salman is mentioned in connection with the faith of the Persian people: